Pierre-Lannoy/wp-opcache-manager/README.md

 [![wordpress](https://badgen.net/badge/wordpress/5.2+/green)](https://wordpress.org/plugins/opcache-manager/)
 [![license](https://badgen.net/github/license/Pierre-Lannoy/wp-opcache-manager/)](/license.txt)

->
-> ⚠️ This plugin is currently in the submission process to be included in the WordPress plugins directory.
-Some portion of its code may be redesigned/amended/deleted before official 1.0.0 release.
->

 __OPcache Manager__ is a full featured OPcache management and analytics reporting tool.
 It allows you to monitor and optimize OPcache operations on your WordPress site or network.

 See [WordPress directory page](https://wordpress.org/plugins/opcache-manager/).